sheetanshuprasad/sheetanshuprasad.github.io/content/posts/how-to-make-money-as-a-music-producer.md

 Many producers eventually add mixing services as a separate revenue stream.

+If you're interested in offering mixing services, read our guide on [How to Get Your First Mixing Client](/posts/how-to-get-your-first-mixing-client/).

 Income Source #3: Mastering Services

 Mastering prepares music for release on streaming platforms and commercial distribution.